 By Danielle Roslevich

-The Maine CDC continues to urge Mainers to make sure they are fully vaccinated.
-This is an easy and safe approach to keeping safe.
+The Maine CDC urges everyone to get fully vaccinated, which means a booster shot as well as the original dose(s).
 To find a vaccination site for your first, final, or booster shot, please visit: www.maine.gov/covid19/vaccines/vaccination-sites